-Find a Virginia or online school with dental assistant certificate training and college diploma programs.
+Find an accredited Virginia or online school with dental assistant certificate training classes and college degree programs.
 Go to school for about 1 year and learn to increase the efficiency of a dentist office, perform and assist with dental procedures, and complete administrative tasks.

-Use the zip-code program search to find dental assistant programs in Virginia.
+Use the zip-code program search to find accredited CDA training in Virginia.